A defibrillator is a device that gives a high energy electric shock to the heart through the chest wall to someone who is in cardiac arrest.

 Learn CPR with our Heartstart courses

-Heartstart courses teach you CPR and other emergency lifesaving skills and they are free to attend.
+Heartstart courses teach you CPR and other emergency life saving skills.
+They are free to attend.

 Visit our Heartstart courses page to find out more.